 - create a culturally respectful and inclusive workplace, that recognises and embraces the diversity of Aboriginal and Torres Strait Islander cultures.

 The department is proud to have grown its Koori workforce from 84 staff in 2011, to now employing over 160 Koori staff (1.92 per cent).

-Some of the initiatives within the Koori Employment Strategy include:
+Some of the initiatives within the Koori Employment and Career Strategy include:

-The Koori Graduate Recruitment and Development Scheme (KGRADS) is an employment program offered by the Department of Justice and Regulation to Koori graduates who have completed their degree or are in the final year of their studies.
+The Aboriginal and Torres Strait Islander Graduate Scheme is an employment program offered by the Department of Justice and Regulation to Aboriginal and Torres Strait Islander graduates who have completed their degree or are in the final year of their studies.